-There have been many different proposed formulations of MLS surfaces.
-These include the projection operator of Levin and Alexa et al [12, 3] and its implicit surface formulation [6].
-Simplified versions with favorable computational requirements have also been proposed, usually derived in as a combination of weighted centroids and normal fields [2, 10].
-Fleishman et al. presented extensions that increase the method's robustness to outliers while also introducing sharp features in the surface [9].
-In this work, we use the two-step projection procedure of Alexa et al. Zwicker et al. suggested the most popular variant of the k-nearest neighbor rule for bandwidth determination [25].
+Simplified versions with favorable computational requirements have also been proposed, usually derived in as a combination of weighted centroids and normal fields [8], [9].
+Fleishman et al. presented extensions that increase the method's robustness to outliers while also introducing sharp features in the surface [10].
+Zwicker et al. suggested the most popular variant of the k-nearest neighbor rule for bandwidth determination [11].
+Shen et al. use an implicit variant of MLS surfaces that allow for normal constraints, and a weighting function that includes interpolatory constraints [12]